-Overall, free WiFi hotspots are meant to be HARMLESS because they are offered to facilitate information for learning institutions, and client satisfaction- in the case of service and entertainment industry.
-Sadly though security is not always assured or worse, is hard to implement.
+Free WiFi hotspots are meant to be HARMLESS because they are offered to facilitate learning, in the education sector, and client satisfaction- in the service and entertainment industry.
+Sadly, security is not always assured or worse, is hard to implement.

-You are responsible for your smartphone and/or computer security the minute you hit CONNECT.
+You are therefore responsible for your smartphone and/or computer security the minute you hit CONNECT.

 1. Free Wifi Hotspots are Insecure.
 Period!